AcubeSAT/adcs-simulation/src/Detumbling/README.md

 - `setParamsFinal_Detumbling`
 - `trigger_D2N`

 The main executable file is `main_Detumbling`.
 In this file, there is an option to choose which diagrams will be plotted.
+Also, the angular velocity threshold for changing modes `D2N_threshold` is set in this file.

 The important parameters of the detumbling simulation are set in `setParamsFinal_Detumbling`.
 Some of these parameters are:
 - `orbits`: Number of orbits that the simulation will run